 Does the measles vaccine offer a lifetime immunity?

-Blumberg: The majority of adults are immune because they either had measles as children or received the vaccination after it became widely available in 1967.
+Blumberg: The majority of adults are immune because they typically either had measles as children or received a measles vaccination.
 I encourage adults to talk with their health care providers about getting the MMR if they are unsure of their immunity status.
 There is no danger in getting the vaccine, even if you’ve already had the measles or the vaccine.

 If my children are not vaccinated and potentially exposed to measles, should they get the vaccine?